Dani Borreguero

 Daniel 'Dani' Borreguero Reina (born 16 November 1975) is a Spanish retired footballer who played as a midfielder.

-During a 15-year professional career he amassed Segunda División totals of 307 matches and 18 goals over nine seasons, representing in the competition Elche, Sporting de Gijón, Hércules and Ponferradina.
+During a 15-year professional career, he amassed Segunda División totals of 307 matches and 18 goals over nine seasons, representing in the competition Elche, Sporting de Gijón, Hércules and Ponferradina.

 Club career

 Born in Barcelona, Catalonia, Borreguero started his professional career with local CE L'Hospitalet.
-In 1997 he signed with second division side Elche CF, going on to spend the next 12 years in that level, also representing Sporting de Gijón, Hércules CF and SD Ponferradina and being relegated with the latter team in the 2006–07 season.
+In 1997 he signed with Segunda División side Elche CF, going on to spend the next 12 years at that level, also representing Sporting de Gijón, Hércules CF and SD Ponferradina and being relegated with the latter team in the 2006–07 season.

-In 2009–10, Borreguero contributed with 13 games as Ponferradina returned to the second tier after a three-year absence, as group champions.
-Midway through the campaign, aged nearly 35, he moved to amateurs CA Bembibre, leaving the club and retiring after only a couple of months.
+In 2009–10, Borreguero contributed 13 games as Ponferradina returned to the second tier after a three-year absence, as group champions.
+Midway through the campaign, aged 34, he moved to amateurs CA Bembibre, leaving the club and retiring after only a couple of months.

 On 8 July 2015, at almost 40, Borreguero returned to active and signed for amateur side CD Colunga.
 One year later, he joined UD Gijón Industrial.